openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

 Non-root users
 --------------

-In cases where a proxy command is being used to access cluster VMs (for instance when using namespaces or when specifying a custom proxy command), rootwrap functionality is provided to allow users other than ``root`` access to the needed OS facilities.
-To use rootwrap the following configuration property is required to be set:
+In cases where a proxy command is being used to access cluster instances (for example, when using namespaces or when specifying a custom proxy command), rootwrap functionality is provided to allow users other than ``root`` access to the needed operating system facilities.
+To use rootwrap the following configuration parameter is required to be set:

 .. sourcecode:: cfg